-Recommendation to Cabinet: That, subject to the views of the Finance and Resources Advisory Committee, Cabinet recommends Council to approve the Treasury Management Strategy for 2015/16.
+Recommendation to Cabinet: That, subject to the views of the Finance Advisory Committee, Cabinet recommend that Council approve the Treasury Management Strategy for 2017/18.

-Recommendation to Council: That the Treasury Management Strategy for 2015/16 be approved.
+Recommendation to Council: That the Treasury Management Strategy for 2017/18 be approved.

 Reason for recommendations: To ensure that an appropriate and effective annual Treasury Management Strategy is drawn up in advance of the forthcoming financial year, which meets both legislative and best practice requirements.